 I was doing a couple proposals a day and wasn’t hearing back from anyone.
 So I tweaked my profile again and kept submitting proposals.
 Finally, I heard back from someone to edit and smooth out their “About Page” for them.
 I completed the work on Upwork, did some edits in response to their messages and returned the final work.
 I waited on them to read over my completed work and release the payment.

-- Fire out as many proposals as I can.
-(End of day update: Total Upwork proposals done over 8 hours.
-TWO.
+While waiting, I fired out as many proposals as I could.
+At the end of the day, after 8 hours of working on proposals, I completed TWO.
 That shows you how long I took on each and the quality I put into them.
-Looking around at other posts, this is not nearly enough.
-If that is the case, then proposals take a lot of time that may be better off spent doing other forms of marketing for offline clients.)
+Looking around at other posts, I realized this was not nearly enough.
+If that was the case, I realized proposals take a lot of time which is better off spent doing other forms of marketing to get clients.

-- Make sure you fill out your profile 100% with examples of your best work
+- Filling out your profile 100% with examples of your best work

 - Have 3-4 examples of what you do best in your portfolio